csce585-mlsystems/course-resources/proposal.md

 \clearpage

+# Project Repository
+Please put the URL of your project repository on GitHub here.
+I expect to see all students in the team actively contributing to the repository throughout the semester.

 # Introduction
 This section introduces your problem and the overall plan for approaching the problem you plan to address in your project.